History of AEK Athens F.C.: 1974–75 season

-1974–75 season

-Huge administrative changes occurred within the club in the summer of 1974, as Loukas Barlos became the new president.
-He started to build a new team, by hiring František Fadrhonc as coach.
-The Czechoslovak brought a series of innovations to the club, while Barlos brought great players such as Christos Ardizoglou Georgios Dedes, Walter Wagner and Timo Zahnleiter.
+Major changes took place at the club, as Loukas Barlos became the new president.
+He began rebuilding the team by appointing František Fadrhonc as manager.
+The Czechoslovak introduced a series of innovations to the club, while Barlos signed players such as Christos Ardizoglou Georgios Dedes, Walter Wagner and Timo Zahnleiter.
 Among the departures, were those of Giorgos Karafeskos and Nikos Stathopoulos.

-The newly reformed AEK played impressive football from their first season, finishing second in the league, having the best attack and defense, while they reached the quarter-finals of the cup.
+The newly rebuilt AEK played impressive football in their first season, finishing second in the league, having the best attack and defense, while they reached the quarter-finals of the Cup.